bcherry/js-better-faster/pitfalls/pitfalls.md

 		// ... someObject[key] ...
 	}
 ---
-## but if you must, do it this way if possible
+## this is much faster, and is preferred

 !SLIDE subsection